DeveshSarda5/D2DAP/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
+Implemented Phase 1

 ## Contributors